 The stations will provide you with sheets during your stay.
 However, we strongly encourage you to bring a spare towel for use while one is in the wash or drying.

 Do not bring a hair dryer, electric razor, or electric toothbrush because those are very much considered an unnecessary luxury at this site.
-We will prioritize charging absolutely everything else over those items.
+We will prioritise charging absolutely everything else over those items.

-Wifi internet access at Inkaterra Guides Field Station is excellent.
-This means that smartphones, iPads, tablets and computers of all kinds should be able to connect to the internet to send email or make wifi phone calls.
-There is no internet at Malinowski, however there is a satellite phone that can be used for extenuating circumstances.
+Wifi internet access at Inkaterra Guides Field Station is available.
+This means that smartphones, iPads, tablets, and computers of all kinds should be able to connect to the internet to send an email or make wifi phone calls.
+However, this is limited to certain times during the day when solar panels are charged, and the network can be turned on.
+There is no internet at the MBS, however, there is a satellite phone that can be used for extenuating circumstances.
+Other sites are likely to have the same conditions as the MBS.

 There is no cell phone signal at either of the field stations.
 If you have a phone with an international travel plan, then you will be able to make phone calls and send messages while in Lima and Puerto Maldonado.
 If this is important to you, we do suggest that you contact your cell service provider in advance to confirm that your phone will work in Peru.

-Things to consider: You can rent a cell phone in the Lima airport with a local number if desired.
-You can communicate through internet phone services like Whatsapp while you are in Lima airport and Puerto Maldonado wherever there is a wifi access point (such as Starbucks or your hostel).
+Things to consider: You can rent a cell phone at the Lima airport with a local number if desired.
+You can communicate through internet phone services like Whatsapp while you are at Lima airport and Puerto Maldonado wherever there is a wifi access point (such as Starbucks or your hostel).

 This is the Amazon rainforest, and as with all tropical areas, there are disease risks.
 Unlike towns, however, this field station does not hold enough people to serve as constant reservoirs for many diseases.